mccarjac/AWInvestigations/CSV_Import_Format.md

 3. The system will:
    - Parse character names from the header row
    - Create new characters for each name
-   - Apply species, perks, and distinctions based on TRUE/1 values
+   - Apply location, faction, species, perks, and distinctions based on the specified values
+   - Set faction relationship standing to "Ally" automatically
    - Generate unique IDs and timestamps for each character

 ## Notes

-- Characters imported via CSV will have default values for fields not specified (empty factions, no notes, etc.)
+- Characters imported via CSV will have default values for fields not specified
+- Factions specified in the CSV will automatically have "Ally" relationship standing
+- Multiple factions can be specified by separating them with commas or semicolons (use quotes if using commas: "Faction A, Faction B" or use semicolons: "Faction A; Faction B")
+- Duplicate faction names for the same character are automatically avoided
 - The import replaces all existing characters - use with caution
 - Make sure perk and distinction names match exactly (case-sensitive)
-- Unknown properties (not matching perks/distinctions/species) are ignored
+- Unknown properties (not matching perks/distinctions/species/location/faction/notes) are ignored
 - Invalid species names default to "Unknown"

 ## Example CSV Content